Website privacy & cookie policy

 Marketing

-With your consent, we may also use your data or, also with your consent, permit selected third parties to use your data, to provide you with information about goods and services which may be of interest to you and we or they may contact you about these by post, email or telephone.
+We may use your data or, where applicable, permit selected third parties to use your data, to provide you with information about goods and services which may be of interest to you and we or they may contact you about these by post, email or telephone.
 If you no longer want us to use your data in this way, or to pass your details on to third parties for marketing purposes, please tick unsubscribe or opt out by ticking the relevant box or clicking the link in the email communication or contact us to update your settings.

 You can withdraw your consent from direct marketing at any time by visiting the “Email Alerts” function of our website here and unsubscribe or amend your communication preferences by logging into your account.
 Alternatively, please contact our Data Protection Officer under “Contact Us” below.